-February has arrived, and with it comes Black History Month, an opportunity to celebrate the rich history, culture, accomplishments, and perseverance of African Americans, and the integral role they have played in the ongoing story of America.
-Within this tale, Boston has been the backdrop for many unique chapters and characters, from Lewis Hayden to Lewis Latimer, Phillis Wheatley to William Nell, Prince Hall to Martin Luther King, Jr. Each of these figures called Boston home for a significant period, and all left an indelible mark on the city.
-And for a city known for its political history and activism, some of Boston’s most salient civic moments stemmed from important epochs in African American history; consider a fiery Frederick Douglass speech in the African Meeting House, or the recruitment of the 54th Massachusetts Regiment, or Dr. King’s civil rights march from Roxbury to Boston Common.
+February arrives soon, and with it comes Black History Month, an opportunity to celebrate the rich and integral role that African Americans have played in the ongoing story of America.
+Within this tale, Boston has produced many unique chapters and characters, from Lewis Hayden to Lewis Latimer, Phillis Wheatley to William Nell, Prince Hall to Martin Luther King, Jr. Each of these figures called Boston home and left an indelible mark on the city.
+Boston has been the backdrop for critical moments in the course of civil rights in America - consider a fiery Frederick Douglass speech in the African Meeting House, or the recruitment of the 54th Massachusetts Regiment, or Dr. King’s civil rights march from Roxbury to Boston Common.
 These are pivotal moments in the course of this country.

 The Museum and Meeting House are pillars of a greater story of African American history on Beacon Hill’s northern slope.
-The Black Heritage Trail weaves together these locations to reveal a vibrant 19th-century community.
-Explore the trail and immerse in this history, it tells a story of Boston that is as critical as any other, including the American Revolution.
-The Freedom Trail Foundation offers an African American Patriots’ Tour during February that covers parts of the Black Heritage Trail, while also visiting traditional Freedom Trail sites and emphasizing the role of African American leaders, activists, and statesmen.
+The Black Heritage Trail weaves together these locations to reveal a vibrant 19th century community.
+Explore the trail and immerse in this history, it tells a story of Boston that is as foundational as any other, including that of the American Revolution.
+The Freedom Trail Foundation offers an African American Patriots’ Tour during February that will cover parts of the Black Heritage Trail, while also visiting traditional Freedom Trail sites and emphasizing the role of African American leaders, activists and statesmen.